feature-sliced/eslint-config/README.md

 > - to control *Explicit sharing*
 > - to control *Disposability*
 >
-> Also, strict level limited by plugins API
+> Also, strictness level limited by plugins API
 >
 > **More power** - in our [@feature-driven/eslint-plugin](https://github.com/feature-driven/eslint-plugin)